amadeovezz/data-sci/mlib/README.md

 ## What is it

-An implementation of matrix, vectors and common in python.
+An implementation of matrix, vectors in python.

 ## API